Eidenz/Discord-VC-LLM/README.md

 2. **Invite the Bot to Your Discord Server:**
 - Use the invite link generated through your Discord application page.
-Here is a quick link with all the permissions the bot should ever need: https://discord.com/oauth2/authorize?client_id=REPLACEME&permissions=964220516416&scope=bot Change "REPLACEME" with your bot's ID.
+Here is a quick link with all the permissions the bot should ever need: https://discord.com/oauth2/authorize?client_id=REPLACEME&permissions=964220516416&scope=bot

+(Change "REPLACEME" with your bot's ID)

 3. **Using the Bot in Discord:**
 - Ensure the bot has permission to join voice channels and speak.